benders5e/benders5e/waterbender.md

 If the target is wearing armor and you roll a natural 15 or higher to hit, this gash weakens the armor sufficiently to cause the target's AC to decrease by 1 until they repair the damage done to their armor.
 You cannot use this ability to decrease a creature's AC below what its armor class would be without the armor.

-#### Ice Creeper
-*Cost: 2 chi*
-You send a ray of ice across the ground streaking towards a target of your choice within range.
-The target must succeed on a Dexterity saving throw or be Restrained as their feet are frozen in place.

-At the end of each of its turns, a restrained target can make a Strength saving throw against your bending DC to break free.

 #### Jet
 *Cost: 2 chi*